bmedicke/REED/readme.md

 The stack frame for the current function is the part of the stack that is used to store local variables for the current function scope.

+The stack frame is delimited by two pointers:
+1. The *base pointer*, that points to the start of the stack.
+2. And the *frame pointer* that points to the end of the current frame.

-If a function calls another function a new stack frame is created.<br>
+If a function calls another function a new stack frame is created and the pointers are updated.<br>
 As functions return to their calling function, stack frames are removed and the stack shrinks again.